 Read on for more information!

-Before discussing methadone side effects, let’s go over some general methadone information.
+Before discussing methadone side effects, let’s go over some general information on methadone treatment for opioid dependence.
 We’ll also see why it’s an effective treatment option for opioid withdrawal.

 What Is Methadone?

 Methadone was invented by German scientists during World War II.
 The Germans used it for pain relief when they were running out of morphine.

 By 1947, methadone was being used in the United States.
 At first, it was seen as an all-purpose pain medication.
 It wasn’t until 1971 that methadone was approved as a treatment option for heroin and other opiate abuse.

 Today, methadone is one of the ways addicts can successfully gain recovery from opiate addiction.
 It blocks receptors in the brain affected by opioids.
 In this way, methadone improves withdrawal symptoms.
 It will also reduce or eliminate cravings.